westenfalke/onomy-hugo-theme/exampleSite/content/README.md

 The example website in the theme will be used to sowcase off its features and will contains this tutorial as a reference implementaion.

-    # hugo new site websites/exampleSite
+    # hugo new site exampleSite
     Congratulations!
-Your new Hugo site is created in /home/westenfalke/CAHTFS/websites/exampleSite.
+Your new Hugo site is created in /home/westenfalke/CAHTFS/themes/onomy/exampleSite.

     Just a few more steps and you're ready to go: